 This sort of tech could lead to fighter pilots who can control their AI-equipped drone wingmen from programs like the Air Force’s Skyborg or Boeing’s Loyal Wingman programs seamlessly through thought.
 In the future, the same tech could be leveraged for other drone and semi-autonomous air, sea, and ground platforms — allowing our warfighters to bring their own heavy reinforcements with them, or even to control robotic exoskeletons they wear into the fight.

 Getting yoked like Cap

-Of course, the most important facet of Captain America’s super soldier serum was its ability to transform him physically from a an underweight weakling into a heavyweight champ, but just how feasible is that?
+Of course, the most important facet of Captain America’s super-soldier serum was its ability to transform him physically from an underweight weakling into a heavyweight champ, but just how feasible is that?

 Steroids and other performance-enhancing drugs have been around for some time, and let there be no mistake, there have already been instances of these sorts of drugs being used for military applications.
 However, using anabolic steroids requires a carefully controlled treatment plan that includes medications that can offset your body’s own efforts to produce higher levels of estrogen in order to offset the added testosterone in your system.
 Failing to adequately manage hormones can lead to serious health issues, including the sorts we all grew up hearing about among needle-pushing bodybuilders.

 Hopping on a cycle of steroids you buy from a shady guy behind Gold’s Gym isn’t the only way to manage a body’s hormones or general makeup, however.
 According to E. Paul Zehr, the director for the Centre for Biomedical Research at the University of Victoria, hormone and gene therapies that are already used to treat, cure, or supplement patients could eventually be leveraged to turn an ordinary soldier into something a bit more super.